textlint/vscode-textlint/packages/textlint/README.md

 # VS Code textlint extension

+> ## 📢 IMPORTANT NOTICE 📢
+>
+> This extension is the community-based maintenance version under the textlint organization.
+It has been transferred for continued maintenance and development.
+For more details, please refer to https://github.com/orgs/textlint/discussions/2.

 Integrates [textlint](https://textlint.github.io/) into VS Code.
 If you are new to textlint, check the [documentation](https://textlint.github.io/).

 ![hover](https://github.com/textlint/vscode-textlint/raw/main/imgs/hover.png?raw=true)